-Ukraine economy past
+Ukraine’s economy - the past

 Large and inefficient state-owned factories, enterprises and collective farms wasted resources and emphasized quantity over quality.
 Prices were arbitrarily set, and consumer goods were often in short supply.

-Ukraine market economy
+The market economy in Ukraine

 Historically, Ukraine is well known for its agricultural production.
 Among its main agricultural products are sugar beets, wheat, meat, and dairy products.
 Other crops include barley, corn, rye, and tobacco.

-Most Ukraine farms are very large state-owned farms of more than 8,000 acres (3,000 ha).
+Most Ukrainian farms are very large state-owned farms of more than 8,000 acres (3,000 ha).
 Smaller private plots have historically been the most productive throughout the former Soviet Union, and their importance should grow in the future.

 Ukrainian major industries are metalworks, machine building, construction, chemicals, food, and light industry.
 Ukraine is a major producer of steel and iron.
-Ukraine accounted for 33% of Soviet steel and iron production.
+It accounted for 33% of Soviet steel and iron production.

 The chief output of Ukrainian chemical industry is fertilizer, while Ukrainian food industry is involved with sugar refining, meat packaging, food canning, and wine production.
 Among consumer goods produced are television sets, refrigerators, washing machines, and clothes.

-Ukraine economy: Export and Import
+Export and Import

 Ukrainian major exports include grain, sugar beets, coal, construction equipment, and select manufactured goods.